svgeesus/EuroMPE/pitch-dac.md

 ## Line regulation

-±1 LSB for  ΔVdd ±10%, nothing specal needed for Vdd regulation here.
+±1 LSB for  ΔVdd ±10%, nothing specal needed for Vdd regulation here but ensure supply is low noise.

 ## Load regulation